fidi-tech/dotsight/README.md

 ## Usage Examples
 At the high level, DotSight enables you to create _data pipelines_ each transferring _entities_ from a specified _data source_, enriched with specified _middlewares_, and serialized via specified _mappers_.
 All customizable.

-DotSight is under active development, follow these steps to make use of it at the current stage:
+DotSight is under active development.
+Follow these steps to make use of it at the current stage:

 ### Pipeline Creation